abridged/collabland-dev/telefrens/create-a-tf-group.md

 :::tip

-Conversely, Creators may wish to leave the `Restrict saving content` setting disabled to allow their Passholders to quickly spread their Copy Trading links and earn additional affiliate fees from trades.
-Read more about [Copy Trading](./intro#telefrens-pro-features).
+Conversely, Creators may wish to leave the `Restrict saving content` setting disabled to allow their Passholders to quickly spread their Trading Links and earn additional affiliate fees from trades.
+Read more about [Trade Links](./copy-trade).

 :::